kabonKoda/react-native-nitro-screen-recorder/README.md

 ### `stopGlobalRecording(): void`

 Stops the current global screen recording and saves the video.
 The recorded file can be retrieved using `getLastGlobalRecording()`.
+Recommend using the `useGlobalRecording()` hook for managing getting the files.

-**Note:** On iOS, global recordings are primarily stopped by the user interacting with the system's red status bar indicator (or control center).
-This function provides a programmatic stop for Android.
+**Note:** On iOS, global recordings are stopped by the user interacting with the system's red status bar indicator (or control center).
+This function provides a programmatic stop for Android Only.

-**Platform:** Android, iOS (programmatic stop is effective on Android, but iOS primarily relies on system UI interaction for stopping global recordings initiated by `RPSystemBroadcastPickerView`).
+**Platform:** Android (programmatic stop is effective on Android, but iOS relies on system UI interaction for stopping global recordings initiated by `RPSystemBroadcastPickerView`).

 **Example:**
 ```typescript